Mgr. Milan Hanyš, Ph.D.

 • 2004–2007: B.A. in Liberal Arts and Humanities at the Charles University, Prague.
 Overall classification: excellent (summa cum laude).

-• 2018–2019: Jan Patočka Junior Visiting Fellow, Institute for Human Sciences, Vienna (6 months)
+• 2018–2019: Jan Patočka Junior Visiting Fellow, Institute für die Wissenschaften vom Menschen (Institute for for Human Sciences), Vienna (6 months).

 Prizes / Notable Scholarships